Annoraaq/grid-engine/readme.md

   Sets the speed in tiles per second for a character.

-- `moveRandomly(charId: string, delay?: number = 0): void`
+- `moveRandomly(charId: string, delay?: number = 0, radius?: number = -1): void`

   Initiates random movement of the character with the given id.
 The character will randomly pick one of the non-blocking directions.
 Optionally a `delay` in milliseconds can be provided.
 This represents the waiting time after a finished movement, before the next is being initiated.
+If a `radius` other than `-1` is provided, the character will not move further than that radius from its initial position (the position it has been, when `moveRandomly` was called).
+The distance is calculated with the [manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).

 - `stopMovingRandomly(charId: string): void`